Wallet Verification

 ## Why wallet verification exists [#why-wallet-verification-exists]

 Session authentication proves identity.
-Wallet verification proves intent for the request that will consume a wallet secret.
-Separating these checks means a browser session alone cannot trigger asset transfers, minting, burning, or other signing operations protected by the wallet-verification middleware.
+Wallet verification proves intent for the specific request that will consume a wallet secret.
+Separating these checks means your browser session alone cannot trigger asset transfers, minting, burning, or other signing operations protected by the wallet-verification middleware.

-The check runs before signing.
-DALP rejects the request before the signing flow starts when verification evidence is missing, the selected method is not configured for the user, or the credential is wrong.
+The check runs prior to signing.
+The platform rejects the request at the gate when verification evidence is missing, the selected method is not configured for your account, or the credential is wrong.

 See the [security overview](/docs/compliance-security/security) for how this check combines with authentication, authorization, custody policy, and on-chain transfer controls.